 The current KING of fast-charging, however, is Xiaomi – its newly launched Xiaomi Mi 10 Ultra will do wired-charging at 120W and wireless charging at 50W.
 That means you’ll be able to juice the phone to around 70% charge inside five minutes.

-Apple is planning something impressive for its iPhone 12, however, and there’s even talk of the iPhone 13 being completely portless.
+Apple’s iPhone 12 is still painfully slow by 2020’s standards, however, and there’s even talk of the iPhone 13 being completely portless.
 If true, that would mean the phone would literally have to support some form of ultra-fast charging.
 And it’d have to be wireless too.

 First, let’s take a look at the fastest wired charging phones.
 Once we’ve done this, we’ll look at the phones that charge the fastest wirelessly.
 And after this, we’ll take a look at how the different charging standards used by different phone brands affect speed.